Share:

 How Important Are Running Shoes?

 As our body’s foundation, the feet play a crucial role in absorbing our body weight and force of impact when we run.
 They also keep us moving.
-So it’s important to make sure they’re protected.
-And there’s no better protection for your feet than shoes.
+So it’s important to make sure they’re protected, and there’s no better protection for your feet than shoes.
 Proper footwear can provide you stability and support to keep your body feeling its best.
-This will improve foot health, and increase the longevity of your activity level as you age.
+This will improve foot health and increase the longevity of your activity level as you age.

-In this article, you’ll learn more about running shoes, their purpose, how to choose the right fit, and whether it’s okay to run in non-running shoes.
+In this article, you’ll learn more about running shoes, their purpose, how to choose the right fit and whether it’s okay to run in non-running shoes.

 Are Running Shoes Necessary?